heribellaco/creative/content/portfolio/work7.md

 weight = 7
 +++

-This is the audio version of the Keratoconus-Guide, it was created with Google Books AI
+This is the audio version of the Keratoconus-Guide, it was narreted by Google AI.

 <!--more-->